tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-r/inspecting-manipulating-data.md

 ## Inspecting Data

-You will have noticed that the only data frame we saved to a variable was the `metadata.tsv` file.
+You might have noticed that the only data frame we saved to a variable was the `metadata.tsv` file.
 We are going to now examine this file:

 To get a summary of each column:

 ```
 summary(meta)

-SampleID         AntibioticUsage    DaySinceExperimentStart
- Length:9           Length:9           Length:9
- Class :character   Class :character   Class :character
- Mode  :character   Mode  :character   Mode  :character

-   Genotype         Description           OtuCount
+   SampleID         AntibioticUsage    DaySinceExperimentStart   Genotype         Description           OtuCount
- Length:9           Length:9           Min.   : 175.0
+ Length:9           Length:9           Length:9                Length:9           Length:9           Min.   : 175.0
- Class :character   Class :character   1st Qu.: 279.0
+ Class :character   Class :character   Class :character        Class :character   Class :character   1st Qu.: 279.0
- Mode  :character   Mode  :character   Median : 452.0
+ Mode  :character   Mode  :character   Mode  :character        Mode  :character   Mode  :character   Median : 452.0
                                                                                                      Mean   : 777.8
                                                                                                      3rd Qu.:1451.0
                                                                                                      Max.   :1492.0
 ```